Tensor-Reloaded/generic-programming/4.minmax/README.md

 }
 ```

-Comparint built-in types is not expensive, however comparing strings and entire ranges is expensive and minimizing the number of comparisons is needed for longer sequences.
+Comparing built-in types is not expensive, however comparing strings and entire ranges is expensive and minimizing the number of comparisons is needed for longer sequences.

+## Homework
+* Generate a range of 1000 floating point vectors and implement a comparator that compares two vectors using their L2-norm.
+Find the vector with the minimum and maximum norm, and compare the performance of using `min_element` and `max_element` separately with `minmax_element`.